lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 For instance, if he throws six ace, he cannot play a six from his six point, or an ace from his opponent’s twelfth point.
-He can, however, play a seven to his six point from the opponent’s twelfth, because his bar is open, although his twelfth is in pos- session of the opponent.
+He can, however, play a seven to his six point from the opponent’s twelfth, because his bar is open, although his twelfth is in possession of the opponent.

 Any part of a throw which cannot be played is lost; but the player *must* play the entire throw when he can.
 For example: